Private Market Update - January 2023

 Expand Image

-Sell-Side Continues to Lead Private Market as Investors Search for Opportunities
+Sell-Side continues to lead Private Market as investors search for opportunities

 The market remains skewed to the sell-side, with nearly 70% of indications of interest (IOIs) coming from shareholders – typically employees of private companies or early investors.
-This trend has remained consistent throughout the year, and market participants are watching closely to see if interest shifts to the buy side as macroeconomic factors like inflation show signs of improvement and there is potential line of sight into the Federal Reserve pausing rate hikes.
+This trend has remained consistent throughout the year, and market participants are watching closely to see if interest shifts to the buy side as macroeconomic factors like inflation show signs of improvement and there is a potential line of sight into the Federal Reserve pausing rate hikes.

 Chart shows distribution of Sell and Buy IOI on Forge MarketsChart shows distribution of Sell and Buy IOI on Forge Markets